 Mr. Savikataaq: Thank you, Mr. Chairman.
-On page 257 of their business plan, one of the priorities right down at the bottom, third from the last is continue to collaborate with other GN department and partners to develop policies that would inform the Nunavut protected area strategy.
-I would just like to ask the minister under which department is the Nunavut protected strategy held?
+On page 257 of their business plan, one of the priorities right down at the bottom, third from the last is "Continue to collaborate with other GN departments and partners to develop policies that will inform the Nunavut Protected Area Strategy."
+I would just like to ask the minister: under which department is the Nunavut protected strategy held?
 Thank you.